mongodb-js/compass/release/README.md

 npm run release publish
 ```

 Only runnable from a release branch.
-It completes the release by publishing the
+It completes the release by uploading a new
-associated github release and download center configuration.
+download center configuration and making sure the associated github release is published.

 This command is retryable.
 Issuing `run release publish` on an older release
 will not break newer releases.